tskit-dev/tskit/GOVERNANCE.md

 ## Contributors

-Anyone can become a contributor to the tskit-dev project by, for example,
+Anyone is welcome to contribute to the tskit-dev project by, for example,

 - proposing, discussing, or reviewing a change to the code, documentation, or specification via a GitHub pull request to the above repositories;